Loading

 If you feel worried and would like more advice you can speak to your midwife throughout your pregnancy and up to 28 days after the birth of your baby.

-Pelvic Health Advice Sessions
+Pelvic Health Information Sessions

-These pelvic health advice sessions are recommended for all to attend during and after pregnancy.
+These pelvic health information sessions are recommended for all to attend during and after pregnancy.
 The sessions are led by Norfolk & Waveney NHS Perinatal Pelvic Health Service who aim to support all women and birthing people by increasing awareness of pelvic health topics such as exercise in pregnancy and the birthing year, bladder control, constipation and pelvic floor exercises!

 These sessions are held virtually or face to face.
 Click below to find out about more details and book a spot.